bids-standard/bids-validator/.github/CONTRIBUTING.md

 ## Developing for the validator

-When proposing a feature or bug fix, you must decide what branch you will target:
+When proposing a feature or bug fix, you must decide which branch you will target:
 `main` or `dev`.
-In most cases, you will want `main`, but read below to understand the purposes of the two branches.
+In most cases you will want `main`, but read below to understand the purposes of the two branches.

 ### Branching policy